alexvking/Learning-Language-Classifier/readme.md

 This is a basic language classifier written in Python, previously created in Racket and later C. It relies on a predefined body of "language training" documents to build its reference system.
-See "MODIFYING AND EXTENDING THE REFERENCE SYSTEM" below for information on how to add additional training material.
+See "MODIFYING AND EXTENDING THE REFERENCE SYSTEM" below for information on how to add additional classification modes.

-The classifier works in two main modes: language and subject.
+The classifier works in three main modes: language, subject and code.

 <code>--lang</code> will envoke language mode, which recognizes input text in the following
 languages: